spatialfruitsalad/polyRender/README.md

 ```

-# How to create 3D videos -- detailed description
+# How to create stereoscopic videos -- detailed description
 ## pomelo
 Pomelo is a gereric Set Voronoi Program that can be obtained from http://theorie1.physik.uni-erlangen.de/research/pomelo/index.html .
 Pomelo calculates the Voronoi Diagram of the sphere packing using generic mode based on an `*.ellip` file.